Vyxal/Vyxal/documentation/Advanced Features/Records and Extensions.md

 This example is the same as the previous example, except that it uses an extension method instead of a lambda.
-Calling `put` with any other value for `mp` that is not a `Map` object will throw an error since no `put` method has been defined for that value's type.
+Calling `put` with any other value for `mp` that is not a `Map` record will throw an error since no `put` method has been defined for that value's type.

 ## Literate Mode

-To define an object:
+To define a record:

 ```
-object ObjectName =>
+record RecordName =>
   $restrictedMember
   :=privateMember
   :!=publicMember
 }
 ```

-To create an object:
+To create a record:

 ```
-`ObjectName`
+`RecordName`
 ## or
-$ObjectName call
+$RecordName call
 ```

-To access a member of an object:
+To access a member of a record:

 ```
 "memberName" @<=
 ```

-To set a member of an object:
+To set a member of a record:

 ```
 "memberName" value @=>